Nic30/hwtGraph/README.md

 ## Features

-* Convert HWT hardware description to ELK json for visualization.
+* Convert HWT hardware description to [ELK json](https://www.eclipse.org/elk/documentation/tooldevelopers/graphdatastructure/jsonformat.html) for visualization.

+* suppor for additional graph transofrmations in all transformation phases (conversion is specified as sequence of transofrmations and user can modify it)